 It is important to make sure the customer understands what you are saying.
 Avoid mumbling or multi-tasking as it can distract you from focusing on the conversation and from clearly enunciating your words.
 If the customer can’t understand you, (s)he will feel like (s)he is not being understood.
 Speak clearly and communicate in such a way that the customer consistently understands what you are saying.
 In fact, this article suggests that it is extremely important to speak clearly when addressing people's concerns over the phone.
 Doing so will greatly increase your chances of having a positive outcome of the call.

 You don’t want to over-promise and under-deliver.
 But you also want to avoid making the customer feel like (s)he is talking to someone who cannot help the situation.
 According to Coach at Heart, "competence builds confidence."
 And confidence communicates to customers that even if you do not know how to fix the problem, you will strive to find a solution and make it work.
 Therefore, when you communicate competence, you will put the customer at ease.

 6. Use the Person’s Name

 It is important to make the customer feel like a person, not a number.
 One great way to do this is to use the person’s name.
-Using the customer’s name communicates a sense of connectedness and provide a personal touch that results in rapport.
+Using the customer’s name communicates a sense of connectedness and provides a personal touch that results in rapport.
 In fact, The Washington Post reports that using "someone's name makes a positive and lasting impression" on the person.
 When you make the customer feel like you care about him or her personally, your chances of finalizing the call with some sense of satisfaction greatly increase.

 7. Leave the Customer Satisfied